 It is cliche for a personal injury lawyer to say that insurance adjusters are unreasonable.
 They think we are crazy, we think they are crazy, and so forth.
 So let's be clear: Progressive may have the most unreasonable adjusters in all of Maryland when it comes to placing a fair value settlement value of motor vehicle accident cases.

 They probably top State Farm in adhering to the "insurance companies are good and victims are bad" credo.
-The adjusters we deal with -- Sunny Kim, Janet Brown, Rick Riddle, Kristen Cauffiel, Heather Cutlip, Nathan Ryan, Julie Khan, Diane Moses, Holly Lent, Kim Fennington, Sharon Portier, Ginny Eaton, Karen Castelli, Kristine Pierson to name a few in Maryland we have seen recently-- are not bad people.
+The adjusters we deal with -- Sunny Kim, Janet Brown, Rick Riddle, Kristen Cauffiel, Heather Cutlip, Nathan Ryan, Lisa Arents, Raymond Paquin, Lauren Green, Sabrina Love, Julie Khan, Mariah Greene, Diane Moses, Holly Lent, Kim Fennington, Ryan Chandler, Sharon Portier, Ginny Eaton, Karen Castelli, Kristine Pierson to name a few in Maryland we have seen recently-- are not bad people.
 Some of these adjusters are likable and are probably people you might enjoy at a party.

 But the view from Progressive seems to be that no one gets all that hurt in motor vehicle accidents.
 In fact, I bet if you saw them at a party and started talking to you about their jobs, I bet most would tell you exactly that.
 Arguably, it saves time and energy just to file suit as opposed to waiting for them to respond to a demand letter, offer you nothing, and then filing a lawsuit.